Entry guide · 2026 edition

 | “Passport photo upload keeps failing” | Retake the photo in even daylight, no glare or shadow.
 Place the passport flat on a contrasting background.
 Manual data entry is always available if the photo path keeps failing. |

-| “Airport Wi-Fi is unreliable” | Take screenshots of all three QR codes (with the coloured header bands visible) before you board.
+| “Airport Wi-Fi is unreliable” | Take a screenshot of your QR code (with the coloured header band visible) before you board.
 The screenshots are accepted at every kiosk reported as of April 2026, despite older guidance suggesting they aren’t. |

 | “My phone is dead at the airport” | Print the QR codes at home and tuck them into the passport.
 The kiosks scan paper printouts as readily as a phone screen. |